 About the online imaging sciences program

-Along with the Bachelor of Science in Imaging Sciences, Boise State University offers more than 60 online degree and certificate programs to help you make your educational dreams a reality–whether you need a bachelor’s degree, a graduate degree or a single online class.
+Along with the Bachelor of Science in Imaging Sciences, Boise State University offers close to 100 online programs and 900+ unique online courses to help you make your educational dreams a reality–whether you need a bachelor’s degree, a graduate degree or a single online class.
 For more information, contact a student success coach.

 Story by Pamela Craig, Boise State Extended Studies